normal-computing/fuji-web/CONTRIBUTING_KNOWLEDGE.md

 # Contributing to Prior Knowledge Augmentation

-WebWand's Prior Knowledge Augmentation system is designed to enhance the tool's web navigation and task execution capabilities by leveraging a shared knowledge base.
-Contributions to this system help make WebWand smarter and more capable.
+Fuji-Web's Prior Knowledge Augmentation system is designed to enhance the tool's web navigation and task execution capabilities by leveraging a shared knowledge base.
+Contributions to this system help make Fuji-Web smarter and more capable.

 ## What Kind of Knowledge Are We Looking For?